OUR TEAM

 Jasmine Metz

-Jasmine is a recent graduate of Arizona State University where she studied Interdisciplinary Studies, Psychology, and Film & Media Studies.
+Jasmine is a graduate of Arizona State University, where she studied Interdisciplinary Studies, Psychology, and Film & Media Studies.
 A performer at heart, Jasmine has been a part of the colorguard community for 14 years and has performed at world championships, Disneyland, the 2018 Macy’s Thanksgiving Day Parade, in films, and more.
-This love for performance led her to discover another passion for working with, educating, and uplifting children which she has been doing at Vista Murrieta High School as a colorguard coach for 8 years.
-Jasmine is excited to be a small part of Garden 31’s education of students and disadvantaged community members and to continue to explore social media and it’s impact on how we learn and perceive the world.
+This love for performance led her to discover another passion for working with, educating, and uplifting children, which she has been doing at Vista Murrieta High School as a colorguard coach since 2013.
+Jasmine is excited to be a small part of Garden 31’s education of students and disadvantaged community members and to continue to explore social media and its impact on how we learn and perceive the world.